Skip Navigation

 1000 Islands provides a variety of nature-inspired classes, programs, and workshops for the entire family.
 We welcome you to join us for a great learning experience.
 If you’re interested in participating in a public program, please email your name, phone number, and total number of participants to [email protected].
 If the participants are children, please include their names and ages as well.

-View our Fall Public Programs here!
+View our December Programs here!

 Request a Field Trip